paglobal/augmented-tabflow/README.md

 ### Now

+- reduce flashes when closing session windows
+- add shortcut for open new tab in current tab group
 - delete all `navigationBox` and `sessionManager` urls from history
 - add `Grouping Options` for tabs and tab groups to reduce clutter